 History clearly shows that aluminum prices move in long-term trends.
 Just like most commodities, aluminum price trends typically last between one and three decades.
 This means prices will show, for an extended period of time, either a clear upward, downward or sideline trend.
 For example, from 1980 to 2004, aluminum prices showed a tightening range trading trend.
 Prices moved within a range that became smaller as time passed.
 Then in 2005, aluminum prices entered into a new clear upward trend.

-The reason aluminum price trends are long-term in nature is because supply and demand are also usually subject to long-term developments.
+The reason aluminum price trends are long-term in nature is because aluminum supply and demand are also usually subject to long-term developments.
 For example, the tightening range trading trend of 1980 -2005 was caused by an underlying anemic rate of growth from an economically mature developed world, a technological breakthrough in the production of aluminum (AP 18 and AP 30 technology) and cheap stranded energy that lowered output costs.
 In the case of the current long-term upward trend that started in 2005, sourcing factors were strong structural demand of the developing world (headed by China and then India, Brazil, Russia, and others) and supply restraints (given lack of cheap stranded energy, higher capex costs and insufficient and poor bauxite reserves in China, among others).

 Aluminum price trends have an overall identified price direction that is far from perfect, especially when these trends are long-term.
-This means prices never go straight up or down.
+This means aluminum prices never go straight up or down.
 Prices suffer volatility in all trends but within a limited and usually well-identified range.
 Every long-term upward trend has several short-term counter trends or periods of rest, and vice-versa.
 The sources of short-term counter trends are: the cyclicality nature of the economy, seasonal patterns, speculation, and unexpected short-term industry events such a temporal disruption in supply or demand.

 At HARBOR Aluminum intelligence we know the value of identifying the aluminum price trend composition.
 We always ask the important questions.
 What’s the long term trend?
 The short-term trend?
+The green aluminum trend?
 And what’s behind them?
 Once we identify trends and their sources, we assess the attractiveness of prices by looking at which price levels are really cheap and which ones are really expensive.
 Since these levels are dynamic, so our buying-selling strategies.
 A long-term trend requires a long-term strategy.
 A short-term trend requires a short-term time frame strategy.
 We believe going against the trend is usually a high risk and low reward strategy.
 You never try to catch a falling knife.

 At HARBOR ALUMINUM intelligence, we provide premium aluminum market & price outlook intelligence reports.
 Our aluminum market research is shared in a bottom line-executive-focused format.
 Most of our reports are interactive and take less than five minutes to read and you have the option of going as deep as you want, depending on your needs.
 We deliver them at the right time: daily, weekly, monthly and quarterly.